str3tch/aws-ddb-amazonmq/README.md

 # Dynamo Streams / AmazonMQ proof of concept

-This is a PoC to show that AmazonMQ could be used in place of SQS, so that messages are sent on actions on DDB via Streams.
+This is a PoC to show that AmazonMQ linked up to DynamoDB Streams, ensuring that all data sent will be encrypted at rest and in transit

 ![Architecture](architecture.png)